Driving Van Trailer

+The later-built Mark 4 DVT was specifically developed to work with the new Mark 4 carriages of the InterCity 225 on the East Coast Mainline while the Mark 3 DVT was built to work with the Mark 2 and Mark 3 carriages which then comprised the InterCity rolling stock on the West Coast Main Line.
+A planned Mark 5 DVT was never produced.
+Following the Privatisation of British Rail, various private sector train operators have opted to use DVTs in their services.
+In some cases, such as Wrexham & Shropshire's services between London Marylebone and Wrexham General using Mark 3s and Class 67 diesel locomotives, the DVTs required modification to work with new types of locomotives.
+Other operators have opted to have their DVTs outfitted with diesel generators or even traction apparatus, the latter case resulting in the experimental Class 19 locomotive.

 Development

 The DVT concept is similar to the Mark 2 DBSO but, unlike its predecessor which was rebuilt from existing stock, it was a new build vehicle manufactured specifically for this purpose.
 The first design of DVT was designed to match Mark 2 and Mark 3 coaches.
 The second design has a narrower profile, similar to Mark 4 coaches, which would enable it to be converted to tilting operation if required in the future.
 The nose of the vehicle was styled to closely resemble the Class 90 and 91 locomotives that they were paired with.